Composting at Williams

 Compostable plates, utensils, cups, and other items are increasing in popularity as an alternative to disposable items that will end up in a landfill.

 Williams Dining has moved in that direction as well for disposable to-go coffee cups and other coffee items (sleeves, lids, straws).
 However, the campus has some infrastructure impediments before we close the loop on this.
-Currently, as mentioned above, the only locations with compost bins are dining halls and Goodrich Coffee Bar.
+Currently, as mentioned above, the only locations with compost bins are dining halls, Eco Cafe and Goodrich Coffee Bar.
 When one takes a to-go disposable coffee cup out of the dining hall in the morning and heads to class, there are no bins elsewhere on campus where those compostable items can be properly disposed.
-(In April, we will begin a composting-in-dorms pilot program to begin to address this issue.)
+(We have piloted a couple dorm-composting programs to try to begin addressing this issue.)

 Other reusable initiatives to try offer other alternatives are Dining’s Reusable Container Program (for reusable clamshells for to-go food and reusable bags for Grab ‘n Go) and reusable to-go travel mugs.